-The transportation sector has been identified as a key contributor of GHGs, but also is threatened by the impacts of continued climate change.
-The Monterey Bay region is expected to change, even under the most optimistic scenarios, due to climate change.
+The transportation sector is a key contributor of GHGs, but also is threatened by the impacts of continued climate change.
+Climate Action Plans (CAPS) includes efforts to both reduce GHG emissions and prepare communities for the impacts of climate change.
+CAPs typically focus on reducing GHG emissions.
+Climate adaptation planning is equally important and includes strategies to prepare for sea level rise, extreme heat, prolonged drought, and more destructive wildfires.
+Since 2006, AMBAG has provided resources to advance climate action planning in the region.
+The Monterey Bay region is expected to change due to climate, even under the most optimistic scenarios.
 Potential impacts include more frequent and intense heat waves and wildfires, rising sea levels and higher storm surges, the loss of native plant and animal species, and a higher demand for electricity, particularly during peak periods.
 Developing and implementing measures to help the region adapt to these potential changes will be critical in protecting the regional transportation network.